Life Coach support for a Midlife Crisis

 7. He is drinking too much or abusing other substances.

-8. He is displaying the classic signs of depression -- sleeping more, loss of appetite, malaise.
+8. He is displaying the classic signs of depression -- sleeping more, loss of appetite, and malaise.

-9. He is overly nostalgic and constantly reminiscing about his youth or his first love.
+9. He is overly nostalgic and constantly reminisces about his youth or his first love.

 How can Great Life Coach help you?

 It needn’t be a crisis.
 I have had a lot of experience supporting men and women through this delicate, often ridiculed phase of life.
 Often it’s a time when people feel most alone with nobody to turn to.
 Very few 'midlife' men will admit to family, friends or colleagues that they have a problem.
 Additionally, this area is underserved by experts.
 Your doctor may recommend drugs, psychologists may recommend therapy but sometimes a more practical approach is beneficial; sometimes all that is needed is to have an understanding confidant!

 Over the years I have recognised that the pastoral role that I provide to men is utterly unique.
 Men have few places to truly say it how it is; to be vulnerable and accepted.
 Not many men have a network of close friends to whom they can reveal their most intimate secrets.
 A place to explore vulnerability and power.
 As a supportive confidant, I can help you bring perspective to your life and your life situation.
 A non-judgemental listening ear may be all that is needed to birth you into the next phase of your life journey.
 If we can be honest about our painful and confusing feelings, mid-life can be a time for reassessment and reappraisal, a learning period providing the opportunity to change.
 We may become more interested in exploring parts of ourselves that we have lost touch with, develop greater self-knowledge and a sense of inner strength, and be less dependent on the approval of others.
 We may cultivate a greater interest in spiritual matters and express hidden skills and creativity.
 Some people also find that their relationships become deeper and more rewarding.